 Coming from a low-income latinx background, options seemed limited.
 Through hardships, education, and love for humanity, I was able to grow as an artist, activist, and teacher.
-My art is symbolic of my perception of the real world and draws a connection between shifting through cultures as an Afro-Puerto Rican American.
-I tend to paint from thinking about relationships between the subjects and structures that show up either around or behind the main subjects.
-Drawing from a difficult upbringing, I attempt to truth tell the quiet history.
+My art is symbolic of my perception of the world around me and draws a connection between shifting through cultures as an Afro-Puerto Rican American.
+While predominantly being a painter, my practice has included various means of creating by using both found materials as well as the exploration of various mediums as a way of discovering new possibilities.

-I attended the University of Massachusetts, Boston from 2013-2018, where I majored in Art with a minor in Psychology.
-There, I began my official journey as an artist and graduated with Cum Laude honors.
-Following UMass Boston, I pursued a graduate degree from Boston College as a Donovan Urban Teaching Scholar, where I earned an M.Ed in Curriculum and Instruction (1-6) in 2019.
-Most recently I graduated with a Masters in Fine Arts from the Massachusetts College of Art and Design in May 2021.
-There I had the opportunity to be apart of the Graduate Thesis show at MassArt x Sowa, as well as appear in an episode of Open Studio with Jarred Bowen.
+Jesus Pizarro attended the University of Massachusetts, Boston from 2013-2018, where he majored in Studio Art with a minor in Psychology.
+There, he began his official journey as an artist, graduating with a B.A in Art with Cum Laude honors.
+Following UMass Boston, Pizarro pursued a graduate degree from Boston College as a Donovan Urban Teaching Scholar, where he earned an M.Ed in Curriculum and Instruction (1-6), in 2019.
+Most recently Pizarro graduated with a Masters in Fine Arts from the Massachusetts College of Art and Design in May 2021.
+There I had the opportunity to be apart of the Graduate Thesis show at MassArt x Sowa, as well as being interviewed on an episode of Open Studio with Jarred Bowen.